OmnipotentQwill/TimerApp/README.md

 # Installation

 Currently as I am new to coding and still setting everything up.
 To install this app you will need to just copy the code files and put them into Xcode yourself to use etc...
-In the furture I will have packages to install and git for easy modfications via merge request.
-I'm a noob when it comes to all this so please be patient and kind :)
+In the future I will have the packages to install and git for easy modfications via merge requests.
+I'm new to coding and all of this so please be kind and patient :)